Thriving musically in a borderless world

 Read Conversation Between Two Cities: Ayu Larasati & Tok Yu Xiang here.

-Neonomora is an independent artist whose sonorous vocals and style are appraised internationally.
-Her latest album, Waters, was released in 2018 while KIAT has gained recognition as a DJ in the underground music scene.
+Neonomora is an independent artist whose sonorous vocals and style have been internationally appraised.
+Her latest album, Waters, was released in 2018, while KIAT has gained recognition as a DJ in the underground music scene.
 He’s the founder of independent label Syndicate, a creative audiovisual collective in Singapore.

 KIAT (K): Ah, so what does Neonomora mean?

 Neonomora (N): I feel like it was a word that came to me.
-I don’t want to just put up my real name, I needed a stage persona, someone who’s just beyond me, but it doesn’t really have a specific meaning.
+I didn’t want to just use my real name.
+I needed a stage persona, someone who’s just beyond me, but it doesn’t really have a specific meaning.

 K: When I first saw [your name], it reminded me of… I’m not very good at astronomical stuff, but there was a rock from another solar system that fell into ours and came past earth and left, and it was called Oumuamua.
 Some scientists from Harvard thought it could possibly be a probe from another galaxy.
 But yeah, the name had a nice, same feeling to yours.